 Climbing in Villanueva del Rosario

-There is no published guide to climbing around Villanueva del Rosario, but with the kind help of the local climbers we have tried to document the area.
+There is no published guide to climbing around Villanueva del Rosario, but with the kind help of the local climbers we have tried to document the area a few years ago. many more roues have been added so the best way to know about bthem is to go and ask he locals.

 There is a general consensus that this information should not be made freely available in order to maintain the tranquility of the area - thus there is no general access to this information - sorry.